elhabchiali/AI-Expert-System---Forward-Chaining---Breadth-First-/README.md

 # AI-Expert-System---Forward-Chaining---Breadth-First-

-This is a simple implementation for an inference engine using forward chaining mode and breadth first search
+This is a simple implementation for an inference engine using forward chaining mode and breadth first search.